Queer Britain, the national LGBTQ+ museum

 Step 2: Sharing your pronouns

 So now that you can see the pronouns of other users, you can also share your own pronouns.
-There’s a search tool available; select the pronouns that most apply to you, and then ‘like’ the corresponding Bluesky post.
+Open this thread, scroll down to find your preferred pronouns, and then ‘like’ the corresponding Bluesky post.
 For example, I liked this post because my pronouns are he/him.

 Within a minute or two, those pronouns will appear as a label on your profile.
 You can select up to four pronouns to share.